Co-Parenting in Wisconsin

 What Is the Difference Between Co-Parenting and Parallel Parenting?

 Co-parenting and parallel parenting are two different types of parenting implemented by separated parents.
 Which method to use depends on how collaboratively the parents can work together after their separation.

 Co-parenting is used by parents who can problem-solve and work together for the best interest of the child.
 The interaction between the parents is cordial, which allows the child to move from one house to the other easily.
 Ideally, this type of parenting sees minimum tension.

-Where to Get a Co-Parenting Plan Worksheet
+Where do I Get a Co-Parenting Plan Worksheet?

-Co-Parenting During COVID-19 in Wisconsin
+How Do I Co-Parenting During COVID-19 in Wisconsin?

 Family legal issues vary largely depending on the situation, and the Covid-19 pandemic has affected everyone differently.
 Wisconsin courts have modified some procedures in response.

 - Stipulation to Change Custody, Placement, or Child Support

 When co-parents agree on changing a custody order, they can stipulate this by filing a stipulation.
 During Covid-19, it is possible to temporarily modify placements to protect the health of the child in cases where one or both parents is a frontline worker.